MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 ### Add a migration task

 - **[Add-SPMTTask](/powershell/module/spmt/Add-SPMTTask)**<br>
 Use this cmdlet to add a new migration task to the registered migration session.
 Currently there are three different types of tasks allowed:  File share task, SharePoint task and JSON defined task.
-Note:  Duplicate tasks are not allowed.
+Note:  Duplicate tasks aren't allowed.

 ### Remove a task